peaceemenike/peaceemenike/README.md

 ### 👩‍💻 About Me
 - 🔹 I’m a Data Scientist & Content Creator
 - 👨‍💻 I’m a Data Scientist and Content Creator working remotely in the United States and also a PhD Researcher in Artificial Intelligence & Intelligent Systems  at UDLAP
-- 🎥 I have a YouTube channel TechOnline with Peace with 2k+ learners
+- 🎥 I have a YouTube channel called TechOnline with Peace with 2k+ learners
 - 🛠️ Tech topics I explore: `Big Data`, `Airflow`, `Spark`, `Scala`, `AWS`, `Data Pipelines`
 - 📚 I simplify complex concepts like `Python`, `DSA`, and `DBMS` for all levels
 - 📩 Reach out: emenikepeace77@gmail.com